iEv3rTon/StarlightGlimmer-brasil/README.md

 - Template storage for easy access to templates you care about most
 - Faction creation, to share your templates with other guilds
 - Color quantization of templates to canvas palette
+- Dithering of images to canvas palettes using a variety of algorithms
 - Gridifyer to create gridded, human-readable templates
 - Dithering sample charts for assisting color selection when you are making a template
 - Configurable roles